borealbirds/ring-of-fire/docs/species/GRYE/index.md

 subtitle: Tringa melanoleuca
 ---

-The population size of Greater Yellowlegs (Grand Chevalier) in the Ring of Fire region was 0.553 (0.39, 0.735) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Greater Yellowlegs (<div>Grand Chevalier</div>) in the Ring of Fire region was 0.553 (0.39, 0.735) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps